-- i Servcorp Limited is the head entity within the Australian tax consolidated group. - ii A Company in the Consolidated Entity exercises control over Servcorp LLC, Servcorp Administration Services WLL, Servcorp Qatar LLC and Servcorp Aswad Real Estate Company WLL despite owning 49% of the issued capital.
-Arrangements are in place that entitle the Company or its controlled entities to all the benefits and risks of ownership notwithstanding that the majority shareholding may be vested in another party. - iii a) Servcorp Brisbane George Street Pty Ltd changed its name to Servcorp Barangaroo Pty Ltd on 25 September 2014. - b) Servcorp Christchurch Limited changed its name to Servcorp Queen Street Limited on 18 March 2015. - c) Servcorp Liberty Street LLC changed its name to Servcorp Fulton Street LLC on 22 August 2014. - iv The entity was deregistered during the financial year (refer to Note 25).
+Notes: Servcorp Limited is the head entity within the Australian tax consolidated group.
+A Company in the Consolidated Entity exercises control over Servcorp LLC, Servcorp Administration Services WLL, Servcorp Qatar LLC and Servcorp Aswad Real Estate Company WLL despite owning 49% of the issued capital.
+Arrangements are in place that entitle the Company or its controlled entities to all the benefits and risks of ownership notwithstanding that the majority shareholding may be vested in another party. a.
+Servcorp Brisbane George Street Pty Ltd changed its name to Servcorp Barangaroo Pty Ltd on 25 September 2014. b.
+Servcorp Liberty Street LLC changed its name to Servcorp Fulton Street LLC on 22 August 2014. iv.
+The entity was deregistered during the financial year (refer to Note 25).